michaeltimberg/root-coding-problem/README.md

-**Note**: keeping a reference to a `Set` with drivers in `./src/utils`, calling referenced func. asynchronously and then passing a result back to `server.js` is in-line with the `{ req, res, next }` that are all passed from authentication to authorization to middleware checks to a function found in `./src/routes`.
+**Note**: keeping a reference to a `Set` with drivers in `./src/utils`, calling referenced func. asynchronously and then passing a result back to `server.js` is in-line with the `{ req, res, next }` that are all passed from authentication to authorization to middleware checks to a function found in `./src/routes` for an Express-based microserv.

-## Trips
+### Trips

 I was tempted to bring in `moment`, as I'm used to working with, and turning both start and end times into unix timestamps for easy manipulation; but `hourDifference()` works as well.